Office 365 (Outlook 2016/Outlook on the Web) - Searching for Emails in Office 365

 Whether you're using the Outlook on the Web (OotW) or the Outlook desktop client to view and manage your email, Office 365's searching capabilities are the same.
 Office 365 provides many ways to search your account.

-NOTE: The screenshots for the desktop client are from Outlook 2013 but should be very similar to the functionality of Outlook 2010, Outlook 2011, and Outlook 2015.
+NOTE: The screenshots for the desktop client are from Outlook 2016 but should be very similar to the functionality of Outlook 2013.

-In Outlook 2013, the search bar is located approximately in the middle of the window at the top of the message pane.
+In Outlook 2016, the search bar is located on the upper right of the window at the top of the message pane.
 For Outlook on the Web, the search bar is located left of the message pane.
 When you perform a search from any folder other than the Inbox, it limits the results to that folder.
 If you search from the Inbox it searches all folders in your account.

 || Outlook on the Web